Lyman Lake

 Is there a public boat launch on Lyman Lake?

-Yes — Lyman Lake has 2 boat landings providing watercraft access.
+Yes — Lyman Lake has a public boat landing providing watercraft access.
 Check for posted local ordinances at the landing before launching.

 How big is Lyman Lake?